Contrast-Security-OSS/agent-teamserver-tests/README.md

 # Test Agent Download

-A couple of shell scripts and optional variable file to test download a Contrast agent from TeamServer
+A couple of shell scripts and optional variable file to test download a Contrast agent from TeamServer.

+* `get-agent.sh` -- downloads the Contrast TeamServer agent
+* `get-webgoat.sh` -- download a couple of different versions of WebGoat for agent onboarding test
+* `onboard-agent-to-webgoat.sh` -- downloads the agent and starts WebGoat with agent in path.

 ### Prerequisites

 Create a file `contrast-credentials.txt` in this folder with these variables.
+You can find a sample file `contrast-credentials.txt.sample`

 ```
 ORG_UUID=12345-abcd-defg-7809-424234123412